andreassommer/fpex0/README.md

 ## Running the test example.
-0)  Download the repository, start Matlab and change to the folder where FPEX0 was downloaded to.
+0)  Clone the repository, start Matlab and change to the folder where FPEX0 was downloaded to.
 1)	Initialize necessary paths by invoking:   `FPEX0_initPaths();`
 2)	If available, initialize a parallel cluster:   `pool=parpool(n);`
     where `n` denotes the number of CPU cores available.